Last year’s crackling forest fires that devoured several hundred thousand acres of land and communities in its path re-ignited an age-old discussion.

 Of course, the topic of climate change and mismanagement has been visited frequently over the years.
 However, the growing intensity and devastation of wildfires hint that they are closer than ever.

-In addition to the looming threat posed by soaring temperatures, research suggests that humans cause 85% of forest fires in the US.
+In addition to the looming threat posed by soaring temperatures, research suggests that humans cause 85 per cent of forest fires in the US.
 Communities of indigenous populations worldwide fall victim to forest fires because of land grabbers and farmers who intentionally set fire as a deforestation tool.

 Consider how lightning showers leading to the California forest fires set entire complexes ablaze.
 As a result, millions of people evacuated their homes in the middle of the night — hopes and homes turned to ashes in just a few hours.